sam-doomguy/documentation-api/Profiles.md

 ```

 ###### Delete all settings
-The expected behavior of this request to preserve an existing profile's configuration while deleting all existing rule settings.
+The expected behavior of this request to preserve an existing profile's attributes while deleting all existing rule settings.
 To do so, exclude the "includes" and "relationships" field from the request.

 Example Request for modifying an existing profile and deleting its settings:
 ```